 As a public company, we have incurred and will continue to incur significant legal, accounting and other expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the listing requirements of The Nasdaq Global Market and other applicable securities rules and regulations impose various requirements on public companies, including establishment and maintenance of effective disclosure and financial controls and corporate governance practices.
-Also the Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and operating results.
+Also, the Exchange Act requires, among other things, that we file annual, quarterly and current reports with respect to our business and operating results.
 Our management and other personnel need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities more time-consuming and costly.
-For example, compared to our prior private company status, these rules and regulations make it more difficult and more expensive for us to obtain director and officer liability insurance, and required us to accept reduced policy limits and coverage or to incur substantial costs to maintain the same or similar coverage.
+Moreover, these rules and regulations increase our legal and financial compliance costs and make some activities, including obtaining director and officer liability insurance and maintaining such coverage, more time-consuming and costly.
 These rules and regulations could also make it more difficult for us to attract and retain qualified members of our board of directors or our board committees or as executive officers.
 However, these rules and regulations are often subject to varying interpretations, in many cases due to their lack of specificity, and, as a result, their application in practice may evolve over time as new guidance is provided by regulatory and governing bodies.
 This could result in continuing uncertainty regarding compliance matters and higher costs necessitated by ongoing revisions to disclosure and governance practices.

 In addition, as a public company, we are required to incur costs and obligations in order to comply with SEC rules that implement Section 404 of the Sarbanes-Oxley Act.
-Under these rules, we are required to make a formal assessment of the effectiveness of our internal control over financial reporting, and once we cease to be a smaller reporting company, we will be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
+Under these rules, we are required to make a formal assessment of the effectiveness of our internal control over financial reporting, and if we cease to be a smaller reporting company, we will be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
 We engaged outside consultants to assist in a process to document and evaluate our internal control over financial reporting, which is both costly and challenging.
-In this regard, we have, and will need to continue, to dedicate internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of our internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are designed and operating effectively, and implement a continuous reporting and improvement process for internal control over financial reporting.
+In this regard, we have dedicated, and will continue to dedicate, internal resources, potentially engage outside consultants and adopt a detailed work plan to assess and document the adequacy of our internal control over financial reporting, continue steps to improve control processes as appropriate, validate through testing that controls are designed and operating effectively, and implement a continuous reporting and improvement process for internal control over financial reporting.
 As a result of the complexity involved in complying with the rules and regulations applicable to public companies, our management's attention may be diverted from other business concerns, which could harm our business, operating results, and financial condition.
 Since becoming a public company, we increased, and may in the future further increase, the number of employees dedicated to finance and reporting, and the services of outside consultants to meet requirements, which has increased our operating expenses.
-Beginning January 1, 2023, we will be a smaller reporting company and therefore, will no longer be required to include an attestation report on internal control over financial reporting by our independent registered public accounting firm for as long as we remain a smaller reporting company.